semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 When talking about data warehouse, or more commonly databases, security is a primordial point.
 Yet, scripting introduce a lot of security concerns, as it allows to perform some operations that are off the control of Elasticsearch.

-What if you were using a language that contains a huge security breach, and that anybody could easily take control over your cluster?
+What if you are using a language that contains a huge security breach, and that anybody could easily take control over your cluster?

 That's why Elasticsearch scripting feature is only working with sandboxed languages.
 Sandbox environment is a special